Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 If $(W_1, Y_{W_1})$ and $(W_2, Y_{W_2})$ are grading-restricted generalized $V$-modules, then a \textit{parity-homogeneous homomorphism} $f: W_1\rightarrow W_2$ is a parity-homogeneous linear map which satisfies

 for $w_1\in W_1$ and parity-homogeneous $v\in V$.
-A \textit{homomorphism} $f: W_1\rightarrow W_2$ is any sum of an even and an odd homomorphism. \end{defi} \begin{rema} Note that we do not require a homomorphism between grading-restricted generalized modules to be even.
+A \textit{homomorphism} $f: W_1\rightarrow W_2$ is any sum of an even and an odd homomorphism. \end{defi} \begin{rema} We do not require homomorphisms between grading-restricted generalized modules to be even.
 In fact, homomorphisms between $V$-modules $W_1$ and $W_2$ form a superspace.
-We should mention that some references (for example \cite{WLi-thesis}) do not include the sign factor in the definition of $V$-module homomorphism, even when odd homomorphisms are allowed.
+Note that some references (for example \cite{WLi-thesis}) do not include the sign factor in the definition of $V$-module homomorphism, even when odd homomorphisms are allowed.
 However, the sign factor is natural in light of the general superalgebra principle that a sign factor should occur whenever the order of two entities with parity is reversed.
 Moreover, this sign factor is necessary for the notion of superalgebra module homomorphism to agree with the notion of $\repA$-morphism from Section \ref{sec:TensCats} in the context of a superalgebra extension $V\subseteq A$.
-(Recall the parity factor in the definition of tensor product of morphisms in $\sC$ from Subsection \ref{subsec:superalgebra}.) \end{rema}
+(Recall the parity factor in the definition of tensor product of morphisms in $\sC$ from Section \ref{subsec:superalgebra}.) \end{rema}